Congrats on your New NFC Wristband!

 You can find all the information about our software on this page

 How to Password Protect an NFC Tag One of the many great features on consumer NFC tags are that they can be reprogrammed with new information over and over again.
 You could be a restaurant or coff...

-How to Program or Reprogram an NFC Tag In about 45 seconds using a free smartphone app and a couple of steps Step by Step Directions Here is step-by-step guide on how to program your NFC tag ...
+How to Program or Reprogram an NFC Tag In about 45 seconds using a free smartphone app and a couple of steps NOTE: All Tap Tags come with easy-to use software by default, this software allows yo...

 What is NFC?: Exploring the Benefits and Applications of Near Field Communication (NFC) You may have recently heard chatter about NFC, RFID, contactless sharing or mobile payments.
 Maybe...